What is trade waste water?

 What types of businesses produce trade waste water?

 Many different businesses and organisations will produce water that is ultimately discharged into a public sewer.
 Premises such as car washes, launderettes, factories, chemical plants, food processors and construction sites, are just a few examples.

 Any consent to discharge will always be related to the premises from which the discharge originates, rather than to any individual or corporate entity.
-At the same time, management of trade waste water applies to companies of all sizes and consents may be required for discharges of only a few litres per day as well as those from large commercial and industrial processes.
+At the same time, management of waste water applies to companies of all sizes.
+Consents may be required for discharges of only a few litres per day as well as those from large commercial and industrial processes.
 Even short-term discharges of contaminated water require temporary trade effluent authorisation from the relevant water authority.